 Unsung heroine of the Cold War and every hot war since the 1950s.
-Probably the most successful spy-plane built with over 50 years patrolling hostile airspace shows what the British can do when their government backs the aerospace and defence industry.
+Probably the most successful spy-plane built with over 50 years patrolling hostile airspace the Canberra shows what the British can do when their government backs the aerospace and defence industry.
 The Canberra bomber first flew in 1949 - causing a sensation at the Farnborough Air Show that year.
-Like the Queen, as a 9 year old, I watched Roland Beaumont take her straight off the runway and into a vertical climb followed by aerobatics which none of us had ever seen performed by a bomber.
+Along with our future Queen, as a 9 year old, I watched Roland Beaumont take her straight off the runway and into a vertical climb followed by aerobatics which none of us had ever seen performed by a bomber.
 During the Canberra's early service, many deniable missions were flown over the Soviet Union and Warsaw Pact countries.
 In 1957 she took the World altitude record reaching over 70,000 feet.
 This record held for decades until the MIG 25 zoomed to 100,000 feet and SR71 Blackbird flew level at 85,000 feet.
 Only the Blackbird rivals the Canberra's operational record.
 Canberra's have flown missions over many countries; Argentina, Iraq and Afghanistan to name only three recent wars.
 The last Canberra PR 9 aircraft finally retired in 2006 after 57 years operational service.

 THE NEED TO KNOW

 Today's British diplomats and military planners must decide whether it's wise to remain so heavily dependent on the United States for eavesdropping and space reconnaissance, or, whether we ought to regain the political and operational freedom that, within living memory, including mine, British leaders regarded as normal.
-Achieving greater national independence for eavesdropping and space reconnaissance activities would require significant investment in satellites and alternative technology - such as high altitude airships or pilot-less aircraft with limitless endurance through solar power.
+Achieving greater national independence for eavesdropping and space reconnaissance activities would require significant investment in satellites and alternative technology - such as high altitude pilot-less aircraft with limitless endurance through solar power.
 BAE have produced a prototype long range pilot-less aircraft which may offer a less expensive alternative to space platforms.
-This does not mean that we should take less material from the National Security Agency in the United States, rather that we ought to gather more such intelligence ourselves.
-Imagination often pays.
+This does not mean that we should take less material from the National Security Agency in the United States, rather that we ought to gather and contribute more such intelligence ourselves.

 Modern diplomacy and military operations also depend on satellite technology for communications.
-When the UK Defence Minister declares that Britain is unlikely to undertake major military operations independent of the United States this is a reflection of our reliance on US assets for our command and control systems.
+When the UK Defence Minister declares that Britain is unlikely to undertake major military operations independent of the United States this is a further reflection of our reliance on US assets for our command and control systems.
 This limits our freedom to act independently of the USA and one can argue that we should certainly invest in our own space communications.